simonguest/supertest-test/README.md

 supertest-test
 ==============

-A simple example using supertest, istanbul, sinon, and travis.
+A simple example using supertest, passport, istanbul, sinon, and travis.